ayai-ai/ayai-deploy/README.md

 The servers were set up to run with Vagrant, which runs these servers inside of a virtual machine.
 Vagrant is supposed to make it easier to run the servers on any platform.

-When testing small changes, you can try running the back-end server with `sbt run`, from your IDE, instead of running the server in Vagrant.
-However, when the server is run outside of Vagrant, the admin interface (which provides account creation, character creation, and editing game objects) will not work.
+`ayai-frontend` and `ayai-backend` are [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in this repository.
+To properly initialize them, when cloning this repository, add the `--recursive` flag to `git clone`.

 ## Instructions

-Before running `launch_ayai`, read the comments at its top.
-That script has not been tested yet.
+(The script `launch_ayai` is meant to automate most of this.
+But before trying to run it, read the comments at its top.
+The script has not been confirmed to work yet.)

 Install http://www.vagrantup.com/ and install Ansible (`brew install ansible` on OS X, `sudo apt-get install ansible` on Debian based machines).
 If you are using Windows you still need to check this directory out, but you will not be able to use Vagrant/ansible.
 You should instead create a VirtualBox VM with Ubuntu 12.04, install ansible, and run `provisioning/local.sh` instead.